librenms/librenms/doc/Extensions/Device-Groups.md

 ### Patterns

-Patterns work in the same was as Entities within the alerting system, the format of the pattern is based on the MySQL structure your data is in such as __tablename.columnname__.
-If you are ensure of what the entity is you want then have a browse around inside MySQL using `show tables` and `desc <tablename>`.
+Patterns work in the same way as Entities within the alerting system, the format of the pattern is based on the MySQL structure your data is in.
+Such as __tablename.columnname__.
+If you already know the entity you want, you can browse around inside MySQL using `show tables` and `desc <tablename>`.

 As a working example and a common question, let's assume you want to group devices by hostname.
-If you hostname format is dcX.[devicetype].example.com.
+If your hostname format is dcX.[devicetype].example.com.
 You would use the pattern
 `devices.hostname`.
 Select the condition which in this case would be `Like` and then enter `dc1\..*\.example.com`.
 This would then match dc1.sw01.example.com, dc1.rtr01.example.com but not dc2.sw01.example.com.